Observer Design Pattern

 The Subject sends the detailed state information to the Observer as arguments in the update() method, even if the Observer doesn’t need all data.

-This keeps the Observer completely decoupled from the Subject but can be inefficient if large data is passed unnecessarily.
+The Observer doesn’t need a reference back to the Subject, but it does become coupled to the Subject’s data format — which can compromise Observer reusability across different Subjects.
+It can also be inefficient if large data is passed unnecessarily.
 Use this when all observers need the same data, or when the Subject’s interface should remain hidden from observers.

 Pull Model: The Subject sends a minimal notification, and the Observer is responsible for querying the Subject for the specific data it needs.
-This requires the Observer to have a reference back to the Subject, slightly increasing coupling, but it is often more efficient.
-Use this when different observers need different subsets of data.
+This requires the Observer to have a reference back to the Subject, slightly increasing coupling.
+It can be more efficient than push when different observers need different subsets of data (each pulls only what it uses), but less efficient when every observer would consume the same payload that push could deliver in one call.
+Use this when different observers need different subsets of data, or when the data is expensive to compute and not all observers will use it.

 Hybrid Model: The Subject pushes the type of change (e.g., an event enum or change descriptor), and observers decide whether to pull additional data based on the event type.
 This balances decoupling with efficiency and is the most common approach in modern frameworks.